sanuvarghese/L1PhysicsSkim/README.md

 ```
 cmsRun runFilter_cfg.py
 ```
+You will get as output the Skimmed File L1.root.

+Verify that the filter actually worked!

+edmFileUtils L1.root
 ## Creating and submiting Jobs on Condor

 Create an output directory for your future root files: